Rosettea/Petals/README.md

 ```

 In interactive mode (the shell),
-Install them with the `petals install`,
+1. Install them with the `petals install`
-and `petals.start()`!
+2. and `petals.start()`!

 ## Notes
-- Petals is inspired by vim plugin managers
+- Petals is inspired by vim plugin managers,
 namely [vim-plug](https://github.com/junegunn/vim-plug) and
 [packer.nvim](https://github.com/wbthomason/packer.nvim)
 - Also by [zplug](https://github.com/zplug/zplug)